Myth-OS/MythOS-Documentation/Declarations.md

 invitation leads to action. ??? form and function.
 Emptiness and form … lead with the tip of the spear

+“Myth is not prehistory; it is timeless reality, which repeats itself in history.” ~ Ernst Junger

 “When we illuminate the road back to our ancestors, they have a way of reaching out, of manifesting themselves...sometimes even physically.” ~ Raquel Cepeda

 “That is not dead which can eternal lie,